rolandtoth/AdminOnSteroids/README.md

 - **Save on ctrl+s**: save current page, even from within CKEditor.
 Works on various pages, eg. when editing Templates, Fieds, Roles, etc. Also disables the default browser Save as dialog even if there's no submit button on the page.
 - **Add long-click and ctrl+click actions to breadcrumbs**: if enabled, long-click on a breadcrumb item will open the corresponding front-end page in a new tab/window, and holding the Ctrl key when clicking on them will navigate to their edit screen.
-- **Focus search on alt+d or double ctrl**: focuses the top search field on alt+d hotkey or on tapping the ctrl key (double-press).
+- **Focus search on alt+d or double shift**: focuses the top search field on alt+d hotkey or on tapping the shift key (double-press).
 Use ESC to remove focus.

 *Overlay and flashing save icon after hitting ctrl+s:*